Site icon Regpack

 Try to structure each module roughly similarly.

-For instance, if your first module includes an introduction, the learning objectives, a few lessons, and a review quiz, you should structure the rest of your modules the same way.
+For instance, if your first module includes an introductory course, the learning objectives, a few lessons, and a review quiz, you should structure the rest of your modules the same way.
+This helps give your students an idea of what to expect as they move through the course.

 4. Order and Outline Your Lessons